 the Lynn family, Varga worked with the Hungarian Ministry of Defense and NATO, and has held multiple leadership roles regionally and nationally.
 She is a former editorial assistant of

 Women' Studies in Communication and presently serves as president of the Florida Communication Association.
 Varga is also a member of the National Communication Association and the International Studies Association and regularly presents at regional and national conferences.

 Besides her academic interests, as a former member of the Hungarian Haladás VSE and Savaria TSE Dancesport Teams, Varga is a four-time Hungarian national champion, European Championship silver medalist, and World Championship finalist in Latin ballroom formation dancing.
 At Lynn, she has served as head coach of the university’s dance team and is a choreographer for the university’s annual Celebration of the Arts.

 M.S., Lynn University

 M.B.A., Lynn University

-Varga also believes that Lynn's uniquely diverse environment provides an ideal atmosphere to enrich one's intercultural competence necessary to succeed in an ever-more competitive and increasingly multicultural world.
-Thus, she relies on her international background and intercultural skills to expose her students to global issues, attitudes, and trends that both directly and indirectly affect their prospective fields and areas of research.
-Accordingly, in an era, where emerging technologies can act both as catalysts and barriers for personal and professional development, she encourages her students to continuously challenge her, themselves, and each other in order to become seasoned individuals in traditional and digital settings alike.
+Varga relies on Lynn's multicultural environment, as well as her international background and intercultural skills to expose her students to global issues, attitudes and trends that affect and will continue to transform their areas of study and prospective fields.
+In an era, where advanced technologies can act both as catalysts and barriers for personal and professional development, she encourages her students to continuously challenge her, themselves, and each other in order to become well rounded individuals in traditional and digital settings alike.